Talib Ali: International career

-Talib was selected by the Pakistan national team amidst the 1955 Asian Quadrangular Tournament in Dhaka, where he was flown from West Pakistan to East to fill a gap for an injured player.
+Talib was first selected by the Pakistan national team for the 1953 Asian Quadrangular Football Tournament.
+Two years later, amidst the 1955 Asian Quadrangular Tournament in Dhaka, where he was flown from West Pakistan to East to fill a gap for an injured player.
 In 1956, he toured Ceylon, Singapore, and China with the national team.
 He scored in an exhibition matches against Sino Malayan XI, and Singapore Selection.
 He also played for Pakistan in the 1958 Asian Games.

 Post-retirement

 Talib was appointed as the chief coordinator alongside Muhammad Rasheed and Muhammad Aslam for the Pakistan U20 team, which played in the 2006 AFC Youth Championship qualification in Tajikistan.

 Death

-Talib died on 6 February 2011.
+Talib died on 6 February 2011 at the age of 70.

+Career statistics

+International goals

+Scores and results list Pakistan's goal tally first, score column indicates score after each Ali goal.